quintel/etdataset-public/source_analyses/eu/2011/4a_metal_industry/4a_metal_industry_source_analysis.md

 ## Improvements

 * Aluminium production
-* the share of aluminium that is recycled needs to be improved
+* The share of aluminium that is recycled needs to be improved